Auld Lang Syne: Recordings

-The first recording of the song was made on wax cylinder in 1898 by the Englishmen Charles Samuel Myers and Alfred Cort Hadden, who sang it in a demonstration of the new technology whilst on an expedition to record Aboriginal Australian music with figures including Charles Seligman, W. H. R Rivers and Sidney Herbert Ray.
+The first recording of the song was made on wax cylinder in 1898 by the Englishmen Charles Samuel Myers and Alfred Cort Hadden, who sang it in a demonstration of the new technology whilst on an expedition to record Aboriginal Australian music with figures including Charles Gabriel Seligman, W.H.R.
+Rivers and Sidney Herbert Ray.
 The original 1898 recording can be heard online via the British Library Sound Archive website.

 As a standard in music, "Auld Lang Syne" has since been recorded many times, in every conceivable style, by many artists, both well-known and obscure.
-The first commercial recording was probably that of Frank C Stanley, who recorded the song in 1910 (which can be heard above).
-In late 1999, an instrumental rendition by American saxophonist Kenny G reached No. 7 on the Billboard Hot 100 upon release as a single.
+The first commercial recording was probably that of Frank C. Stanley, who recorded the song in 1910 (which can be heard above).
+In late 1999 an instrumental rendition by the American saxophonist Kenny G reached No. 7 on the Billboard Hot 100 upon release as a single.
 At the time of charting it was the oldest-written song to make the Hot 100 charts.
+Kenny G's recording incorporates an audio collage of sound bites taken from throughout 20th century history.